jdaeira/Udemy-Bash/README.md

 2 : STDERR
 & : contains both STDOUT and STDERR
 &> /dev/null : Disregards both STDOUT and STDERR
+>&2 : redirects STDOUT and STDERR
 ````

 #### Section 6: Parsing Command Line Options - Project 4
 ````
+*) : is a catch all that catches anything else not entered
 ````